balananujith/IPL_WIN_PREDICTOR/README.md

 1. Fork the repository by clicking the "Fork" button on the top right of this page.
 2. Clone your forked repository to your local machine.
-3. Create a new branch to work on your changes: git checkout -b feature/new-feature
+3. Create a new branch to work on your changes:
+      ```bash
+       git checkout -b feature/new-feature
+5. Make your changes and commit them:
+       ```bash
-4. Make your changes and commit them: git add . git commit -m "Add new feature"
+       git add .
+       git commit -m "Add new feature"
-5. Push your changes to your fork: git push origin feature/new-feature
+7. Push your changes to your fork:
+       ```bash
+       git push origin feature/new-feature
-6. Finally, submit a pull request from your forked repository on GitHub.
+9. Finally, submit a pull request from your forked repository on GitHub.

 ## Few Snapshots of my Project:
 ![ipl1](https://github.com/balananujith/IPL_WIN_PREDICTOR/assets/118455793/65c985e6-8776-430f-88ac-dac8c29814b7)